According to Hoyle...

 http://www.jonhoyle.com

-Once again, we are bumping our investigation of retro-computing so as to
+Once again, we are bumping our investigation of

-give a preview of this year's Apple Worldwide Developer's Conference, the
+so as to give a preview of this year's

-annual conference about which the entire Macintosh programming world revolves.
+the annual conference about which the entire

-Note that this June article is written at the end of May, prior to the start of
+programming world revolves.
+Note that this June article is written at the end of May,

-the conference.
-Those of you reading this after June 9th will have far more information
+prior to the start of the conference.
+Those of you reading this after June 9th will

-available about the conference.
-This is a preview based upon information
+have far more information available about the conference.
+This is a preview based upon

-in-depth the actual announcements made at this conference.
+will cover more in-depth the actual announcements made at this conference.

 Sell-out Crowd

-On May 14th, Apple announced that WWDC completely sold out, the first
+WWDC completely sold out, the

-time in this conference's history.
-With over 5,000 attendees planning to
+in this conference's history.
+With

-attend, the Moscone Center fire and safety regulations require closing out any
+fire and safety regulations require closing out any more ticket sales.
+Those

-more ticket sales.
-Those with spare WWDC e-tickets have been selling them on
+with spare WWDC e-tickets have been selling them on

-Ebay, with winning prices much higher than the original purchase price.
+with winning prices much higher than the original purchase price.
 (One

 sold his ticket for $3550, more than double the original purchase price.)
 Those

-developers with ADC Premiere memberships each get a free WWDC e-ticket with
+each get a free WWDC e-ticket with their purchase.
+Those companies with these free

-attend, may find that selling their unused tickets works out to everyone's
+tickets, and who are not planning to attend, may find that selling their unused tickets

 Here, kitty kitty kitty...